hit9/skylark/docs/QuickStart.rst

     >>> User.where(name="Any").delete()
     2

 Both the two methods return affected rows number.

+For more,see :ref:`Model.Delete`

 .. _JoinModel: